Borny/rtfm/premiere-pro.md

 The horizontal blocks are called **tracks**.
 Videos can be played at the same time but the video placed on the upper video track will hide the videos below.
 Soundtrack will play together mixing the different sounds.

+## Creating a sequence

+- Drag and drop the clips from the `Project/Source Panels` to the Timeline Panel
+- Select multiple videos in the `Project Panel` and click the `Automate to Sequence` button to create a sequence with all the selected clips
+-